confluentinc/confluent-kafka-go/README.md

 **License**: [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0)

-Beta information
+Beta Information
 ================
 The Go client is currently in beta and APIs are subject to (minor) change.

-API strands
+API Strands
 ===========
 There are two main API strands: channel based or function based.

-Channel based consumer
+Channel Based Consumer
 ----------------------

 Messages, errors and events are posted on the consumer.Events channel